 - Cons: Requires entire RF Code solution stack (tags, readers and Asset Manager software) which may not be ideal from partners that have existing software solutions.

-- Description: Interface specification provides means to read processed and filtered tag events and location data as it is reported by the Zone Manager software application.
+- Description: Interface specification provides means to read processed and filtered real-time location and sensor data from RF Code tags.

 - Pros: Ideal for partners or customers who have existing software solutions and want to consume RF Code sensor and location data in real-time.

 - Cons: Requires custom integration work with the top-end application.
 Does not store tag data in a database (real-time data stream only).